Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 ### Using an existing transaction

 Sometimes a transaction is already attached on another part of the view-model.
-To reuse it it needs to be scoped before the new page is created.
+To reuse it, it needs to be scoped before the new page is created.

 ```cs
 Handle.GET("/email-client/new-email", () =>